vk2diy/adxi/README.md

  - [ ] New firmware
  - [ ] Verify functionality

+## Update (2024-09-18)

+ * __Still working on the novel Class E component calculator tool__.
+Turns out there's a lot of background to the evolution of the physics equations and AC circuit theory is a bit different to the DC stuff I'm used to.
+ * __Discovered another component concern__, this time Zener Diodes.
+   * Basically due to the difficulty of finding high voltage rated components the approach of using zener protection had been put forward.
+This is not particularly common in resonators, and probably for good reason.
+   * Further research revealed the reason why.
+So it seems that the use of Zener Diodes creates an increase in effective shunt capacitance (somewhat similar to the output gate capacitance or `C(OSS)` of a MOSFET) which effectively works in parallel to the shunt capacitor `C1`.
+   * The previous zener diode was selected for as low a voltage as possible, but this is not a good look, particularly when using multiple zener diodes in parallel (the design had three).
+   * Apparently, the higher the zener diode voltage rating, the lower the capacitance, because:
+     * Depletion region width: As the voltage rating of a zener diode increases, the width of the depletion region in the PN junction also increases, and the wider depletion region results in a lower capacitance, as capacitance is inversely proportional to the distance between charge carriers.
+     * Doping levels: Higher voltage zener diodes typically have lower doping levels.
+Lower doping leads to a wider depletion region and thus lower capacitance
+.
+     * Junction area: For a given power rating, higher voltage zener diodes often have smaller junction areas.
+A smaller junction area results in lower capacitance.
+     * Reverse bias effect: As reverse voltage is applied to a zener diode (before breakdown), the depletion region expands further, reducing capacitance.
+     * Higher voltage zeners operate at higher reverse voltages, leading to lower capacitance.
+     * This relationship can be expressed mathematically as $$C = \frac{K \times D^4}{(\rho V_C)^n}$$ or the Unicode equivalent `C = (K × D^4) / (ρV_C)^n`
+       * `C` = Capacitance
+       * `K` = Constant
+       * `D` = Junction diameter
+       * `ρ` ($\rho$) = Material resistivity (related to doping)
+       * `V_C` ($V_C$) = Voltage across the junction
+       * `n` = Exponent (typically around 0.5)
+     * As the voltage rating (`V_C`) increases, the capacitance (`C`) decreases.
+     * Once the zener reaches its breakdown voltage, the capacitance tends to stabilize and doesn't change significantly with further increases in current.

 ## Update (2024-09-11)

  * No update for almost a week, but I have been busy!
 The design review has revealed a large number of issues requiring resolution.